 GIRAFFE is operated with 39 fixed setups (31 high resolution + 8 low resolution) whose characteristics are given in Table 11 and Table 12.
-In addition to the normal readout mode of 225KHz, 1x1, high gain, a new fast readout mode of 625KHz, 1x1, low gain is offered in P86 in visitor mode.
-Furthermore, since P97, a new slow readout mode of 50kHz,1x1,high gain - providing higher S/N at the cost of longer readout times - has been offered in visitor mode only.
+In addition to the normal readout mode of 225KHz, 1x1, high gain, a fast readout mode of 625KHz, 1x1, low gain is offered in visitor mode.
+Furthermore, a slow readout mode of 50kHz,1x1,high gain - providing higher S/N at the cost of longer readout times - has been offered in visitor mode only.